petarbelchev/PersonalFinancer-WebApp/README.md

 ![Message Details Page](./Screenshots/message-details-page.jpeg)

-Personal Financer has a two roles - User and Admin.
+Personal Financer has two roles - User and Admin.
-Here what Admin can do.
+Here's what an Admin can do.

 ![Admin Home Page](./Screenshots/admin-homepage.jpeg)

-Admin can manage all users and their accounts.
-He can Edit and Delete accounts and transactions.
-The Administrator has information about the number of users and accounts.
-When press "More statistics" button on Home page makes AJAX request and receive more fresh data from the server about amount of all transactions maded by users grouped by currencies.
+An admin can manage all users and their accounts.
+They can edit and delete accounts and transactions.
+The administrator has access to information about the number of users and accounts.
+When the 'More statistics' button on the Home page is pressed, an AJAX request is made to the server to retrieve up-to-date data on the total amount of transactions made by users, grouped by currencies.

 ![More statistics](./Screenshots/admin-more-statistics.jpeg)